Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 🏺 Archaeological Sites in Rome

-- Trevi Fountain: While free for Romans, tourists will pay a €2 fee to see it up close from 7 Jan 2026.
+- Trevi Fountain: While free for Romans, tourists will now have to pay a €2 fee to see it up close.

 - Rome’s Colosseum: Explore the iconic arena where gladiators fought, and chariot races thrilled ancient Rome.